State of Alaska > DOLWD > Unemployment Insurance Appeals

 Appeals from UI benefit and tax determinations are filed to the Appeal Tribunal or mailed to an unemployment insurance claim center or tax office.
 If you

-disagree with the ESD determination and file an appeal to the Appeal
+disagree with the DETS determination and file an appeal to the Appeal

 Tribunal, you will get a hearing before a Hearing Officer.
 At the hearing,